-25.4 km to 1853m gaining 1359m at 5.4% average grade
+25.4 km to 1853m gaining 1359m at 5.4% average grade.

-This gorgeous climb begins on Summit Road at the outskirts of Revelstoke, BC just off Hwy 1 (Trans-Canada Hwy).
+This gorgeous climb begins on Summit Road at the outskirts of Revelstoke, BC just off Highway 1 (Trans-Canada Highway).
 This is the #2 climb in Canada and is situated generally in the center of the top Canadian climbs which are predominantly located in the southern portion of Canada’s westernmost province, British Columbia, at the confluence of the Illecillewaet and Columbia Rivers at the north end of the Arrow Lakes.

 Ken Read (CAN Olympic Team 1976, 1980; 5 World Cup wins), Canmore, Alberta, Canada, writes of this climb: “One we need to give more profile to is Mt.
 Revelstoke - it is, without question, the best climb in Canada.
-Freshly paved, minimal traffic, easy to access and cyclists are encouraged….”
+Freshly paved, minimal traffic, easy to access and cyclists are encouraged…”

-Ken Read on Canadian Corner, Lauberhorn downhill in Wengen, Switzerland - 1980
+Ken Read on Canadian Corner, Lauberhorn downhill in Wengen, Switzerland - 1980.

 The climb begins just downhill from the entrance to Revelstoke National Park and finishes 25 kilometers/15 miles up the mountain at the end of the paved footpath leading to a trailhead and information kiosk.

 Mt.
 Revelstoke in summer.

 The final 0.6 miles is on a paved footpath that is closed to motor vehicle traffic and gains 251’ at 8.2% average grade.
 The entrance to Revelstoke National Park is at kilometer 1.3 / mile 0.9.
 As with all Canadian National Parks, there is an entrance fee for all – even cyclists ($10.00 Canadian / $7.52 USD).

 Markers every kilometer